Generic Name: oxymorphone (ox ee MOR fone)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of Opana can be fatal, especially to a child who accidentally swallows it.
+A oxymorphone overdose can be fatal, especially in a child or other person using the medicine without a prescription.

 Overdose symptoms may include extreme drowsiness, muscle weakness, confusion, cold and clammy skin, pinpoint pupils, shallow breathing, slow heart rate, fainting, or coma.